 11 Foods That Have Extra Healing Power When You Need It

-Did you know that flaxseeds can reduce hot flashes?
-Or that pumpkins are one of the foods tolerated by Crohn’s sufferers?
-Here are more foods that are even healthier than you knew.
+Did you know that asparagus can help fight cognitive decline and depression?
+Or that beets help increase blood flow throughout the body and brain?
+Here are more foods that are even healthier than you thought.

 Asparagus for high blood pressure